When Congress enacted the Employee Retirement Income Security Act (ERISA) in 1974, it wanted to balance two competing concerns:

 Congress accomplished these goals by enacting a complex bundle of tax and labor laws that regulate the design, funding, and administration of such plans, and that give the Internal Revenue Service (IRS) and the U.S. Department of Labor (DOL) the power to enforce those laws and issue regulations to provide further detail and guidance on what the laws require.
 In addition, ERISA gave benefit plan participants the right to sue their employers in federal court if they are not provided the benefits they were promised or are not provided with the information employers should provide them about the benefit plan.
 ERISA preempts all state laws that relate to benefit plans, except for laws relating to insurance requirements, and so any claim that an employee may bring that relates to an employee benefit plan (other than the exceptions noted below), such as a claim for benefits or for breach of fiduciary duty, must be brought under ERISA.

 It should also be noted that on June 26, 2013, the Supreme Court overturned the federal Defense of Marriage Act (DOMA), disjoining gender from the federal government’s definition of the word “spouse.”
-For all intents and purposes, “spouse” in this chapter will refer to either gender, including those recognized by Colorado’s civil union laws.
+For all intents and purposes, “spouse” in this topic will refer to either gender, including those recognized by Colorado’s civil union laws.

 ERISA separates benefit plans into two types: